SEO for Google Web Stories

 Pro-tip: Although the shapes are pretty basic, they act as masks as well.
 You can drop in an image, and it will be clipped to the mask automatically.

 When you publish a story, you will get the option to add it to a new post.
+Click Add to new post to add the story to a new WordPress post.

 If you click the Add To New Post button, a new post will be created on your website with the story embedded.

-To manually add any story to a post, head over to Stories > All Stories.
+To manually add any story to a post, head over to Stories → All Stories.
 Right-click the View option next to your story and copy its link.
 You can also open the story in a new tab and copy the URL from the address bar.

-Making Money With Stories
+3 Making Money With Stories

 Most bloggers do have financial incentives when creating content—why should stories be any different?
-Of course, you need to balance your content to keep your audience engaged, but it is good to know that there is a financial incentive to create story-based content.
+Of course, you need to balance your content to keep your audience engaged, but it is good to know there is a financial incentive to create story-based content.

 Options To Add Urls To Story Elements

-How to Use Stories
+4 How to Use Stories

-Stories live on their own URLs, and they can be embedded in WordPress posts as well.
-Since there is no information on how stories will appear in Google Search (or when), currently, the best course of action is to convert your posts into a short-form story-like format.
+One great way to come up with web story ideas is to convert your current posts into a short-form story-like format.
 The idea being that if anyone visits your page and doesn’t want to read all the information on a page, they can watch the stories and get an overview of the topic quickly.

 We might consider adding a bunch of stories to this article as well.
 As and when the use of stories expands, this strategy can evolve, but for now, this seems the best course of action.

-The Benefits of Using Google Web Stories
+5 The Benefits of Using Google Web Stories

-1 Visually Rich
+5.1 Visually Rich

 With the help of Web stories, you can now shrew away the text-heavy content and engage your audience with amazing and captivating animations and videos.
 This makes Stories look different from normal web pages.
 As the audience gets more attracted towards visuals as compared to text, the visually rich Web Stories fulfill their needs.

-2 Create Engaging Content
+5.2 Create Engaging Content

 Web Stories make it easier to create engaging and wonderful content for your audience with ease.
 Web Stories achieve effective audience engagement.
 Web stories make the creation of stories very easy even from a technical perspective.

-3 Search Engine Friendly
+5.3 Search Engine Friendly

 As the Web Stories load very fast and are visually appealing they have more audience engagement.
 This results in low bounce rates and attracts natural links and shares which ultimately helps to improve search engine rankings.

-4 Easy to Create
+5.4 Easy to Create

 Web Stories have more visuals as compared to text.
 Hence they are easier to create as the format has preset flexible layout templates, standard UI controls, and components for sharing.
 There is a lot of scope for creativity as there are good interactive elements such as buttons and videos that are available.

-5 Easy to Consume
+5.5 Easy to Consume

 In Web Stories format, there are good readable snippets and the most engaging visuals that attract more audience.
 The navigation is extremely smooth and interactive Web Stories helps to grab the audience’s attention to a great extent.

-6 Monetize Effectively
+5.6 Monetize Effectively

 With the help of affiliate links, monetization becomes very easy in Web Stories.
 It becomes easy for advertisers to reach a unique set audience with the help of Web Stories.

-How to Make a Web Story Amazing for UX and Visually Appealing?
+6 How to Make a Web Story Amazing for UX and Visually Appealing?

 Let us now look at some of the factors that will help you to create good UX and make your Web Stories visually appealing.

-1 Use Jump-Links to Connect the Web Story with the Valuable Contents of Your Article
+6.1 Use Jump-Links to Connect the Web Story with the Valuable Contents of Your Article

 Making use of jump links will make it easy for your audience to find out what they are actually looking for easily.
 Jump links are nothing but the direct links that help the audience to jump to your article’s relevant section.